 By the end of the decade, this could change.
 For now?
 I’d keep betting on most major sports deals to happen with the traditional players, but with digital rights included.

 Traditional Cable – ESPN is still the behemoth.

-ESPN was a must carry channel in the cable ecosystem.
+ESPN was a must-carry channel in the cable ecosystem.
 As such, it commanded the highest prices for customers in the traditional bundle.
-When it added the SEC Network and Longhorns network, it only entrenched this position further.
+When it added the SEC Network and Longhorn Network, it only entrenched this position further.

 As a result, any league, professional or amateur, needs to have some presence on ESPN.
 To have that share of voice.
 That said, I like having a second partner as well to keep prices honest.
 Take the NHL on NBC.
 That still gets a ton of publicity from NBC to drive the coverage.
-If I were advising sports leagues, I’d say your best bet is to be on ESPN in some capacity, but have a back up partner who is incentivized to drive your product, like either NBC/Peacock or TNT/HBO Max.
+If I were advising a sports league, I’d say your best bet is to be on ESPN in some capacity, but have a backup partner who is incentivized to drive your product, like either NBC/Peacock or TNT/HBO Max.

 The NHL Network – At risk.

 John Ourand covered this best, so I don’t want to steal his point and will just quote him: